ybk08/Project-2-Fetch-Data-from-a-live-source-and-Build-a-Power-BI-Dashboard/README.md

 ## File Structure

-`census_2011.xlsx`: Contains the raw data.
+`Walmart_Sales_Report.pbix`: Contains the Final PowerBI Report.

-`census.py`: Contains the complete code for the project, organized into sections for data pipeline and analysis.
+`Python_Script.py`: Contains the complete code used for fetching data from live data source.

-`Telangana.txt`: Contains districts after the formation of Telangana from Andhra Pradesh.
+`Report documenting the process followed for creating Dashboard.txt`: Contains districts after the formation of Telangana from Andhra Pradesh.

-`db_credentials.txt`: Contains Database username and password.

 ## Contact Information